 As we are moving ahead in the automobile industry, more and more cars are having some kind of automation.
 We are seeing level 1 and 2 autonomous driving vehicles on the roads today.
 Like Tesla is having level 2 automation.
-Upcoming Mahindra XUV 700 and MG Astor will have ADAS which is Level 2 automation.
+Mahindra XUV 700 and MG Astor have ADAS which is Level 2 automation.
 MG Gloster is having level 1 automation.
 There are 6 levels of vehicle automation.
-These automation levels are being classified by SAE (Society automation engineers).
+These automation levels are being classified by the SAE (Society of automation engineers).

 Let’s understand what are the levels of vehicle automation

 - This level has zero automation, and it is completely driven by humans, as of most the cars on the road today.

 - You might have features like parking sensors, reverse cameras, collision warning and cruise control, but cars cannot do anything without human intervention.

 - At this level, the vehicle cannot perform any lateral(steering) or longitudinal (acceleration and braking) action without human input.

 - None of these features is automated, human has to be alert other the car will crash.

 - This level includes features like Adaptive cruise control, automatic park assist, lane assist, and emergency braking.